 Threading

-Create a threading busy bag by putting some cord and a selection of colourful buttons or beads into a bag.
+Create a threading busy bag by putting some cord or pipe cleaners and a selection of colourful buttons or beads into a bag.
 Make sure there is a good knot on one end of the cord so that the items don’t fall off as your little one tries to thread them.
 This is fantastic for developing fine motor skills and hand-eye coordination.

 Doctors